Firearm Safety

 • Keep the keys out of reach of children and where others cannot find them.

-• Store ammunition in a seperate, securely locked container.
+• Store ammunition in a separate, securely locked container.

 • Use a firearm safety device such as a trigger lock or a cable lock.